Levintsky/ML-tutorial/RL/Transfer.md

 	- A3C:
 		- All 64 genotypes are evaluated in parallel;
 		- Once the worker has finished T episodes, it chooses B other random genotypes and checks if any of those genotypes have returned a fitness of at least its own fitness
-- J Andreas, D Klein, S Levine, Modular Multitask Reinforcement Learning with Policy Sketches.
+- J Andreas, D Klein, S Levine.
+Modular Multitask Reinforcement Learning with Policy Sketches.
 ICML'17
 - MATL: Wulfmeier et al. Mutual Alignment Transfer Learning.
 2017.
 - Hausman et al, Learning an Embedding Space for Transferable Robot Skills.
 2018.